Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Conclusions

-We show that reinforcement learning objective can be used to train NLP reformulation models, which adapt to black-box systems like question answering and intent classification through reward signals.
-RL methods based on policy-gradient and self-critical training achieve better downstream performance compared to other alternatives.
-We find that while optimizing rewards from a QA system, reformulators struggle to maintain the ability to generate fluent questions compared to before RL.
-Aligned with recent progress in NLP, transfer learning from a pre-trained transformer has proven critical for a reformulation model to obtain implicit linguistic knowledge.
-The text-to-text framework provides flexibility for fine-tuning on paraphrasing and denoising datasets, as well as creating a model to provide numeric fluency scores for given textual sequences driven by human evaluations on the question well-formedness data.
-The fine-tuned T5 model is capable of generating quality out-of-sample reformulations before RL.
-This provides a more robust starting point than the previous LSTM translation-based model for later RL tuning.
-After RL on a specific black-box environment, this text-to-text reformulator demonstrates its ability to maintain fluency qualitatively and quantitatively while acquiring rewards from the downstream task.
-Further work will consider how to stabilize RL training for T5 models to avoid reward plateau in order to obtain a reformulator model that can continue to acquire rewards beyond a few epochs while maintaining fluency.
-Additionally, whether the T5 well-formedness model is biased towards the T5 reformulator models is in question, if present, a different type of transformer with better classification accuracy on QW may be employed to reduce such bias.
-Finally, as the text-to-text framework is more flexible in nature, swapping out the QA systems, systematically studying generalization on other out-of-domain datasets, and adding conversational context to produce more informed reformulations can be promising directions to further solidify the appeal of our approach.
+We show that QRT5 can optimize the RL objective to reformulate queries, adapting to reward signals sourced from black-box systems like question answering and intent classification.
+RL variants based on policy-gradient and self-critical training can achieve better downstream performance compared to other alternatives.
+We find during RL, reformulators struggle to maintain the ability to generate fluent queries compared to before RL.
+Transfer learning under the text-to-text framework has proven critical for reformulation models to retain fluency.
+It provides flexibility to fine-tune on paraphrasing and denoising, as well as creating a prediction model to evaluate fluency on reformulations, driven by human evaluations.
+The fine-tuned QRT5 model is capable of generating reformulations with quality for out-of-sample queries before RL.
+This provides a more robust starting point than the previous approach for later RL tuning.
+After RL in a specific black-box environment such as QA, QRT5 demonstrates its ability to maintain fluency qualitatively and quantitatively while acquiring rewards from the downstream task.
+Finally, as text-to-text is more flexible in nature, swapping out the QA systems, systematically studying generalization on other out-of-domain datasets, and adding conversational context to produce more informed reformulations are promising future directions.